aws-samples/amazon-sagemaker-with-nvidia-bionemo/README.md

 ![Solution architecture for running BioNeMo training and inference on Amazon SageMaker](img/bionemo-sm-arch.png)

+## Configuration

+BioNeMo uses [Hydra](https://hydra.cc/docs/intro/) to manage the training job parameters.
+These are stored in .yaml files and passed to the training job at runtime.
+For this reason, you do not need to pass many hyperparameters to your SageMaker Estimator - sometimes only the name of your configuration file!
+You can find a basic Hydra tutorial [here](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/).

 ## Setup

 Before you create a BioNeMo training job, follow these steps to generate some NGC API credentials and store them in AWS Secrets Manager.